A CMMS Implementation Plan Goes Wrong!

 2. Project Management Failure

-Failure is imminent from the beginning if not enough support is being shown by all participants.
-The project manager must communicate with the team and anyone whose job is going to be affected.
+In short failure is imminent from the beginning if not enough support is being shown by all participants.
+Therefore the project manager must communicate with the team and anyone whose job is going to be affected.
 They should provide information about the project and its importance.
-They should properly address issues and concerns.
+Most importantly they should properly address issues and concerns.
 This will help get everyone eager and fired up to make the project a success.

 Good communication is the key to success.
-Messages must be consistent, regular, and reinforcing.
+That is to say messages must be consistent, regular, and reinforcing.
 Regular communication helps the project manager pass the implementation efforts to the right people with plenty of time for them to act or respond.
 Messages remains consistent when the wordings, look and feel remain the same.

-When enough resources are not allocated, the implementation becomes a job to do when nothing more urgent is going on.
-There will always be work to do, especially in a reactive environment.
+When enough resources are not allocated, the CMMS implementation becomes a job to do when nothing more urgent is going on.
+For instance there will always be other work to do, especially in a reactive environment.
 So staff will need to dedicate longer hours to complete the implementation.
 The result is poor quality, low morale, and corner-cutting.
 Objectives such as increasing equipment availability and improving maintenance operations will not be achieved.

 It may make sense to bring in outside consultants to help setup the system.
 Or free some of the maintenance personnel from their regular work schedules.
 This way they can work without interruption and get the system setup correctly.